-The camp director, while under the authority of the eldership of the Anchorage Church of Christ, is, during a camp session, the final authority on all matters pertaining to policy and rules.
+The weekly camp director, while under the authority of the eldership of the Anchorage Church of Christ, is, during a camp session, the final authority on all matters pertaining to camp policies and rules.
 He will be responsible for determining whether a camper is returned home due to illness, safety infractions, or failure to obey camp rules.
+All campers are expected to adhere to all MSBC Rules & Regulations, and Alaska state laws.

 - Campers are expected to attend the full camp session.

-- At a minimum, parents/guardians and the elders of the Anchorage Church of Christ will be notified if any camper breaks the law, and the camper will immediately be transported home.
+- At a minimum, parents or guardians and the elders of the Anchorage Church of Christ will be notified if any camper breaks Alaska state law, and the camper will immediately be transported home.

 - If campers want to work at camp, they may do so, but it must be at a different week and for only one week.
-They must also attend their own week as a camper.
+Campers are also encouraged to attend their own week as a camper.

 - Campers are expected to sleep in their assigned cabins and remain in their cabins after “lights out” each night.